dexDev/dexAPI/README.md

 ## GetMarketInfo

-Get relevant market information such as market contract address and token Code for signature.
+Get relevant market information such as market contract address and token codes for signature.

 **Request** `GET /v1/market`